-Decorate your Easter eggs this year with a beautiful and easy botanical leaf that’s easy to paint by hand.
-Perfect for modern Easter decor!
+Add hand-painted Easter eggs to your seasonal decor this year with a beautiful and easy botanical leaf that’s easy to paint by hand.
+Perfect for novices.

-I don’t think I’ve mentioned it yet here (but I did in Instagram stories).
-My color inspiration for this year’s Easter series came from some pretty candle sticks in moody colors.
+My color inspiration for this year’s Easter series came from pretty candlesticks in moody colors.
 I painted similar colors on my DIY clay Easter eggs Monday and you saw a sneak peek of my Easter table yesterday when I shared a Black Rabbit place card napkin ring printable.

 How to paint a botanical Easter egg: